 Non-derivative financial assets with fixed or determinable payments that are not quoted in an active market are classified as loans and receivable.
 Subsequent to initial recognition, loans and receivables are measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the loans and receivables are derecognised or impaired, and through the amortisation process.

-Loans and receivables comprise loan to the holding company, trade and other receivables, and cash and cash equivalents.
+Loans and receivables comprise other receivables, and cash and cash equivalents.

-Cash and cash equivalents comprise cash at bank and on hand.
+Cash and cash equivalents comprise cash at banks.